cdapio/cdap/docs/developer-guide/source/query.rst

 Using the CDAP JDBC driver in your Java code
 --------------------------------------------
-To use CDAP JDBC driver in your code, you need to put ``cdap-jdbc-driver.jar`` in the classpath of your application.
+To use CDAP JDBC driver in your code, place ``cdap-jdbc-driver.jar`` in the classpath of your application.
 If you are using Maven, you can simply add a dependency in your file ``pom.xml``::

   <dependencies>